redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

     }

 When you are run the test again, the test result is saying you now an Assertion-Error.
 So thats the point of hint 2:

->Before you write the code to pass the test, *see the test fail**.
+Before you write the code to pass the test, **see the test fail**.
->**You are testing your test** before you make it pass
+**You are testing your test** before you make it pass

-You can going forward and have confidence in your unit tests, if someone broke this code as they change it in the future, this test would actually catch it if this part of it got broken.
+You can go forward and have confidence in your unit tests.
+If someone works on it in the future, this test would immediately indicate that something was going in the wrong direction.

 As a conclusion of the first two chapters:
-Experienced programmers mentioned about test suites with all passing tests but the production code was hopelessly broken.
+Experienced programmers criticized test suites with passing tests, but the production code was hopelessly broken.
-If you are asking high quality questions and check your own tests you have more confidence in your unit tests and they are going forward as regression tests too.
+If you are asking high quality questions and check your own tests, you have more confidence in your unit tests, and they are going forward as regression tests too.

 The interested reader is invited to let the test pass.

 When you are looking at your test suite now, there is a little code smell.
 You find here a so called message chain.
-Thats when you're navigating through a relationship to one object to the next object in the chain.
+That's when you're navigating through a relationship to one object to the next object in the chain.
 This breaks a principle called "The law of demeter".

 In this case you have unencapsulated this list in your assertion.
-Your client code knows that it's a collection and thats a little messy.
-We like encapsulation and are big fans of it.
+Your client code knows that it's a collection and that's a little messy.
+We like encapsulation and are big fans of it.<br>
-So lets encapsulate this-> extract a method of it and call it contains() and move it to the Library class.
+So lets encapsulate this:<br>
+Extract a method of it and call it contains() and move it to the Library class.

 Rerun your tests as soon as your refactoring.

 #### Next requirement